!--Google tag(gtag.js)-- >

 This video show you how you can automatically select PCB components and tracks from schematics and similarly select schematic symbols and wires from a PCB.

-The video demonstrates how to use the PCB-DEX ribbon menu's shortcuts.
-PCB-DEX is an integrated electronic design program with schematic capture, pcb layout and design together with spice simulation.
+The video demonstrates how to use the AutoTRAX DEX ribbon menu's shortcuts.
+AutoTRAX DEX is an integrated electronic design program with schematic capture, pcb layout and design together with spice simulation.
 It also comes complete with 3D output for MCAD.

-This video demonstrates hierarchical top-down design using PCB-DEX.
+This video demonstrates hierarchical top-down design using AutoTRAX DEX.

-In PCB-DEX you can save a design to the library for later re-use.
+In AutoTRAX DEX you can save a design to the library for later re-use.
 This video show how an amplifier is saved to the library and then re-used.

-In PCB-DEX, symbol terminal names and pin numbers can be moved independently of the symbol terminal.
+In AutoTRAX DEX, symbol terminal names and pin numbers can be moved independently of the symbol terminal.
 This video show you how.

-Learn how to set your PCB-DEX to a scary halloween theme.
+Learn how to set your AutoTRAX DEX to a scary halloween theme.

 This demonstration will show you how to quickly capture pin details for a schematic symbol from a PDF document.
 This will also work with text documents.